Explore this course:

-Study with us and you'll learn vital practical skills: how to spot big stories and write sparkling copy, video editing, shorthand and advanced social media.
+But it isn't all about rankings and statistics.
+Study with us and you'll learn vital practical skills, including how to spot big stories; shoot and edit audio, video and podcasts and become an expert in social media.

-Because of our research expertise as an elite Russell Group university, you'll also discover how journalism is part of an epic social narrative about right and wrong, liberty and democracy, war and peace: about the life stories of people, societies and entire continents.
-We don't just teach you how, we show you why.
+Through our research staff, you'll also discover how journalism is part of an epic social narrative about right and wrong, liberty and democracy, war and peace - about the life stories of people, societies and entire continents.

 Minimum 2:1 undergraduate honours degree.